Are Online Banks Safe?

 SoFi eliminates minimum balance requirements, monthly fees, and overdraft fees, and it entices new customers with a potential $300 bonus for those who meet specific direct deposit criteria.

-Customers benefit from a 4.60% APY on savings and 0.50% APY on checking accounts.
+Customers benefit from up to 3.80% APY on savings and 0.50% APY on checking accounts.
 Additionally, deposits are secured with FDIC insurance up to $2 million for added reassurance.

 SoFi provides access to over 55,000 fee-free ATMs within the Allpoint® Network across the globe.
 Furthermore, customers who use direct deposit can access their paychecks up to two days earlier, offering greater convenience and financial flexibility.